What is Typography?

 Convey brand personality and values through typography

-The second area of focus to improve your brand using typography is personality.
+The second area of focus is personality.
 As we mentioned earlier, fonts can be used to help convey your brand’s personality and values by its characteristics.
 Choosing fonts and font pairings that share the same personality as your brand is very important.
 If there’s a disconnect between what your brand is saying and how it looks, it starts to feel inauthentic.

 Here are some examples of broad font personalities by category:

-Monospace fonts (such as Source Code, Roboto Mono and IBM Plex Mono) convey a technical or analytical personality because of their fixed width for each character and are used a lot in coding and programming.
+Convey a technical or analytical personality because of their fixed width for each character.
+They are used a lot in coding and programming.

 Use typography to evoke emotions and connect with your audience